-As you look up information remember to make a note of the title, author, and date it was published and some notes about whether you think that your information is biased in anyway.
+As you look up information remember to make a note of the title, author, and date it was published and some notes about how you think that your information is biased.
 Think about whom it is produced by, the focus of the information and when it was produced.
 All these things can influence bias.
-You will need to hand this in.

-For books include the author, title and date of publication.
+For each source you need to also state how valid (trustworthy) it is.
+Think about when it was produced and whether or not things have changed, qualifications and experience of the author, the depth of information and how it is presented.